 Use a PowerApp to request and manage your holiday or leave, either from your mobile device or your company SharePoint Intranet.
 Once requested, Power Automate will fire off your request to your Line Manager who can authorise or decline it from an email, a Power Automate notification or directly in the PowerApp.
 Requests can be stored in an Azure SQL database so that an individual’s leave, department, team or company requests can be summarised, reported and analysed in Power BI.

 Time recording on Projects

 Manage your Sales Pipeline of deals and projects in Dynamics 365 and analyse trends and performance in Power BI.
 Once your project is qualified or won, the delivery team can log time spent on the project using a PowerApp which surfaces the appropriate projects to the individual team members.
-Track the performance of the project using Power BI, being notified via pro-active alerts at key measurable stages by Flow.
+Track the performance of the project using Power BI, being notified via pro-active alerts at key measurable stages by Power Automate.